-If you’ve been rubbing your hands raw by washing them repeatedly to avoid spreading the novel coronavirus, experts have some tips that can restore your skin.
+If you’ve been rubbing your hands raw by washing them repeatedly to avoid spreading the new coronavirus, experts have some tips that can restore your skin.

 Thorough hand-washing has become a national ritual ever since the coronavirus pandemic reached U.S. shores.
 And it is important to continue to scrub those germs away.
 We have tips for doing it right in “Beware These 7 Hand-Washing Mistakes.”